 If I don’t pay a debt, can the creditor take me to court?

 Yes.
 If you don’t pay, the creditor may file a lawsuit against you.
+You should respond to the lawsuit by the deadline to preserve your rights, otherwise you could lose by default because you failed to respond to the lawsuit.
 If the creditor wins the lawsuit, it will get a judgment.
 A judgment is a final court order that states you owe money to the creditor.
 If a creditor has a judgment against you, it may be able to garnish your wages or ask the court for the money in your bank account.

 Can a creditor take my Social Security or government assistance?

 No. Government benefits are protected from creditors.
 These benefits include Social Security, Supplemental Security Income (SSI), Veterans’ benefits, Unemployment benefits, Workers’ Compensation, and Temporary Cash Assistance.
 Some other private disability income benefits and most pensions are protected.
 This means creditors can’t legally take them.
 Federal benefits can only be garnished in particular circumstances – to pay delinquent taxes, alimony, child support, or student loans.